 Then L&L got to work squeezing the paint onto the stem of the pumpkin, alternating colors often.
 If they have difficulty squeezing, sometimes I hold the bottle above the pumpkin for them while they do the squeezing.

 As the paint started to run down, it was going down obvious grooves in the pumpkin and not spreading out over the whole surface since it wasn’t perfectly smooth and even, so the kids started squirting the paint in the areas where it wasn’t running down to help the process…basically anywhere on the top half of the pumpkin.

-I let Lilah pose with her pumpkin for some photos one night since she had her face painted at DH’s company picnic, and her constant touching of the pumpkin caused some of the paint to start to peel away from the bottom a little bit, but I think as long as you don’t handle the pumpkins often, the paint should stick just fine.
+I let Lilah pose with her pumpkin for some photos one night since she had her face painted at my husband’s company picnic, and her constant touching of the pumpkin caused some of the paint to start to peel away from the bottom a little bit, but I think as long as you don’t handle the pumpkins often, the paint should stick just fine.